forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 **Important**: We encourage you to thoroughly review the license agreement and review all terms and conditions.
 Then accept to enable Einstein for Developers.

 Einstein for Developers is activated in the org.
-All the users in the org have access to the feature.

 ### Add Users to the Org